XHTML and accessibility of FORM cObj

 (issue imported from #M1369)

-#2 Updated by Sebastian Kurfuerst almost 14 years ago
+#2 Updated by Sebastian Kurfuerst about 14 years ago

 Some comments I got: